Applies to: Databricks SQL Databricks Runtime

 Clones a source Delta table to a target destination at a specific version.
 A clone can be either deep or shallow: deep clones copy over the data from the source and shallow clones do not.

 There are important differences between shallow and deep clones that can determine how best to use them.
-See Clone a Delta table.
+See Clone a table on Databricks.

 IF NOT EXISTS